-Calculation of kV dose distributions is not yet implemented in commercial softwares used for treatment planning systems, but several studies have demonstrated the feasibility of extending them to the kV domain.
-In the previous part of this project we have commissioned such an extension for the Philips Pinnacle TPS by adding the necessary dose deposition monoenergetic kernels calculated in the 20 kV to 100 kV range.
+Calculation of IGRT dose distributions is not yet implemented in commercial softwares used for treatment planning systems, but several studies have demonstrated the feasibility of it.

-This second part of the project aims at calculating a set of dose distributions of breast, H&N and SBR lung treatments, at extracting from them the engaged effective dose as well as its variability and at comparing the results to the one’s coming from CT exams.
+This project aims at calculating a set of IGRT dose distributions of various radiotherapy devices for brain, thoracic, H&N and pelvic treatments, at extracting from them the engaged effective dose as well as its variability.
 Proposition of new more specific indicators are also be considered.

 This work is partly founded by Federal Office of Public Health.